Milutin Milanković: Planet's insolation

 His first papers were in the field of celestial mechanics, Properties of motion in a specialized three-body problem (1910), On general integrals of the n-body problem (1911), On kinematic symmetry and its application to qualitative solutions of dynamics problem (1912), but from 1912 Milankovitch began to be interested in cosmic climatology or solar climate.
 He began working on it in 1912, after he had realized that "most of meteorology is nothing but a collection of innumerable empirical findings, mainly numerical data, with traces of physics used to explain some of them...
 Mathematics was even less applied, nothing more than elementary calculus...
 Advanced mathematics had no role in that science..."

-While studying the works of the contemporaneous climatologist Julius von Hann, Milanković noticed a significant issue, which became one of the major objects of his scientific research: a mystery ice age.
-The idea of possible astronomically-related climate changes was first considered by astronomers (John Herschel, 1792–1871) and geologists (Louis Agassiz, 1807–1873).
-Milanković studied the works of Joseph Adhemar whose pioneering theory on the astronomical origins of ice ages were formally rejected by his contemporaries and the amateur scientist James Croll (1821-1890), whose work was effectively forgotten after initial acceptance by contemporaries such as Charles Darwin.
-Despite having valuable data on the distribution of ice on the Alps across various glaciations, climatologists and geologists had not established the root causes of these cycles.
-Milanković decided to attempt correctly to calculate the magnitude of such influences.
-Milanković sought the solution of these complex problems in the field of spherical geometry, celestial mechanics, and theoretical physics.
+While studying the works of the contemporaneous climatologist Julius von Hann, Milanković noticed a significant issue, which became one of the major objects of his scientific research: ice ages.
+The possibility of astronomically-forced climate changes was first considered in the 19th century, by astronomers such as John Herschel and geologists like Louis Agassiz.
+Milanković studied the works of Joseph Adhemar, whose pioneering theory on the astronomical origins of ice ages were formally rejected by his contemporaries, as well as the janitor-turned-scientist, James Croll, whose work was effectively forgotten after an initial acceptance by contemporaries such as Charles Darwin.
+Despite having valuable data on the distribution of ice on the Alps across various glaciations, climatologists and geologists had failed to establish a root causes of these cycles.
+Milanković decided to attempt a calculation of the magnitude of astronomical influences on Earth's overall climate.
+Milanković sought a solution for these complex problems in the field of spherical geometry, celestial mechanics, and theoretical physics.